Kanshin-ji: National treasures

 The Main Hall of Kanshin-ji was built at the beginning of the Muromachi period.
 However, its predecessor building seems to have been built during the Heian period, then rebuilt in its current form and has been repaired several times.
 Toyotomi Hideyori repaired it in 1613.
-The architectural style is a eclectic blend of traditional Japanese elements with elements of Zen architecture newly-arrived from China.
+The architectural style is an eclectic blend of traditional Japanese elements with elements of Zen architecture newly-arrived from China.
 It was designated a National Treasure in 1952.